 This story by Robin Pulver is about a teacher who lets punctuation take a vacation.
 But, the students soon realize just how important punctuation is!
 If your kids are really enjoying learning about the characteristics and types of ending punctuation, consider adding this book to your read-aloud schedule.
 It will get them thinking about other types of punctuation including commas, colons, apostrophes, and quotation marks, too.

 This book by Lynne Truss is hilarious!
-Although the focus of this story is on the importance of commas, your students will love it.
-It would be an excellent extension text for students who need more rigorous activities or who are fascinated with different types of punctuation.
+Although the focus of this story is on the importance of commas, it would be an excellent extension text for students who need more rigorous activities or who are fascinated with different types of punctuation.
 But, honestly, it’s just a great read aloud book for everyone.

 Interactive Sentence Activities